Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. warning::

-    This can be overriden to a different set of permissions by server administrators through the "Integrations" tab on the official client, meaning, an invoking user might not actually have the permissions specified in the decorator.
+    This can be overridden to a different set of permissions by server administrators through the "Integrations" tab on the official client, meaning, an invoking user might not actually have the permissions specified in the decorator.

 Custom checks